-Walk Around Old San Juan
+The Festive Lights of Old San Juan

 02 of 05

-Visit Two Sacred Sites
+A Spiritual Visit to Two Sacred Sites

-The Capilla del Cristo, or Chapel of Christ.
-The story at this small chapel at the end of Cristo Street is as follows: A young man was riding his horse down Cristo Street when he lost control of his ride.
-The horse leaped over the edge of the cliff at the road's end and into the open air.
-As they fell to their deaths, the man prayed to a Catholic saint to save him, and the saint granted his wish.
-(The horse wasn't so lucky.)
-In gratitude, the young noble caused the chapel to be built on this spot.
+The Capilla del Cristo, or Chapel of Christ, is a small 18th century chapel at the end of Cristo Street steeped in a miraculous legend.
+According to the story, a young man was riding his horse when he lost control of his ride, which leaped over the edge of the cliff at the road's end.
+As they fell to their deaths, the man prayed to a Catholic saint to save him.
+The man survived.
+The horse was not as fortunate.
+In gratitude, the young noble built the chapel on that spot.

 03 of 05

-Attend a Misa del Gallo
+Attend the Misa del Gallo

 Often, churches have a lovely nativity scene on display for the midnight mass, which tends to be a solemn and yet festive occasion.
-If you're in Old San Juan, see if you can make it to the Misa del Gallo at the historic Catedral de San Juan on Cristo Street.
+If you are in Old San Juan, check out the Misa del Gallo at the historic Catedral de San Juan on Cristo Street.

 04 of 05

-Donate to a Puerto Rican Charity
+Donate to a Charity in Puerto Rico

 05 of 05